Related Pages

 - Report any inappropriate behaviour/activities or concerns to the designated member of staff for safeguarding (DSL).

-- Tidbury Greens DSL is Mrs R. Fitter, with Mr T. Griffiths, Mr B Green, Miss E Morgan, Mrs K. Lynch and Miss F. Murphy as deputy DSL’s.
+- Tidbury Greens DSL is Mrs R. Fitter, with Mr P. Jones, Mr B Green, Miss E Morgan, Mrs K. Lynch and Miss F. Murphy as deputy DSL’s.

 - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to.